skin

 Squamous cell carcinoma in situ of the skin

-What is squamous cell carcinoma in situ?
-Squamous cell carcinoma in situ is an early non-invasive type of skin cancer.
-The tumour starts from the cells normally found in a part of the skin called the epidermis.
-Another name for squamous cell carcinoma in situ is Bowen’s disease.
-If left untreated, squamous cell carcinoma in …
+Squamous cell carcinoma in situ or Bowen’s disease is an early non-invasive type of skin cancer.
+It starts from squamous cells normally found in a part of the skin called the epidermis.
+If left untreated, squamous cell carcinoma in situ can evolve into a more aggressive type of skin cancer called invasive squamous cell carcinoma.
+What …

 Read More »